jgravois/esri-leaflet-gp/README.md

 ## Example
 Note that this plugin requires changes introduced in esri-leaflet 1.0.0 Release Candidate 2.

-Take a look at this [elevation profile demo](https://jgravois.github.io/esri-leaflet-gp/index.html) to see it in action.
+Take a look at this [calculate drivetime demo](https://jgravois.github.io/esri-leaflet-gp/index.html) or this [elevation profile demo](https://jgravois.github.io/esri-leaflet-gp/index.html) to see it in action.

 ```html
 <!DOCTYPE html>